 I have no idea why that incident popped into my mind as I was writing the song but it did and I’m grateful for that.
 I wanted the lyrics to suit the melody, which was kinda dark and mysterious, so I deliberately wrote it as ambiguously as possible.
 That’s why I doubt anyone could ever have worked out what was behind those few lines.

 I believe the riff is so strong in this song that even when you strip it back to an acoustic version the core of the song remains.
-When you play a song like this, with a heavy trance-like riff, it’s great when you can get into a trance-like mood yourself and I think Ralph must have found that spot because I think his playing and solo are top-notch on this version of “In The Dead Of Night”.
+When you play a song like this, with a heavy trance-like riff, it’s great when you can get into a trance-like mood yourself and I think Ralph must have found that spot because in my opinion his playing and solo are top-notch on this version of “In The Dead Of Night”.

 You can view the video here